Legal service provider

 If the issue is the amount paid or whether payments are about to stop, go straight to the section 39 guide and the weekly payments stopped page.

-If the file is moving toward permanent impairment or common law strategy, compare the section 32A seriously injured worker guide, the lump sum WPI page, and the section 151H damages guide.
+If the file may involve permanent impairment or work injury damages, compare the section 32A seriously injured worker guide, the lump sum WPI page, and the section 151H damages guide.

 Need urgent help with a stopped-payment or denial issue?